pellcorp/creality-wiki/docs/rpi.md

 # Simple AF for RPi

+!!! warning

+    This feature is being actively worked on and has not been officially released so its bound to be broken from time to time as I add required features and sometimes existing stuff breaks, over the next few weeks I hope to polish it sufficiently that it can be officially released, but we are not there yet.

 Work is being done to bring Simple AF to the RPi (and other rpi like sbc)

 ## Supported OS